work-capital/Meteor-logger-console/README.md

 Logging: To Console
 ========
 *Console* adapter for [logger driver](https://github.com/VeliovGroup/Meteor-logger).
 Print Client's log messages to Server's console package.
-All messages is enhanced with colors and extra styles for better readability.
+All client messages is enhanced with colors and extra styles for better readability.

 This package is not limited to transferring *Client* log messages to Server.
-It can be used on *Client* or *Server* only, or for printing colorized messages.
+It can be used on *Client* or *Server* only, or for printing colorized messages in *Client*.

 Features:
  - Flexible log level filters;